 Can I follow along?

-Our home inspection experience is inclusive.
-We encourage you to join us during the inspection, and to ask questions as you go.
+MOST DEFIANTLY – we actually encourage you to join us during the inspection, and to ask questions as you go.
 Having you with us on the inspection also gives us an opportunity to provide you with tips on home care and maintenance.For instance, you can learn how to change the furnace filter, turn off the water, gas, and electricity in an emergency.

 Do I have to take notes?

 We will document everything in a written report.
 It’s much better to follow the inspector through, listening to his comments to make sure you understand.
 It’s also a great opportunity to ask questions and to clarify anything that confuses you.

 We understand a home inspection is valuable, but unless the experience is well-documented, most people won’t remember all the important details.
 That’s why we provide a comprehensive written report to serve as your guide for as long as you own the home.
 It not only describes the house components and their condition, but also provides insight into what improvements will be necessary, and when.